 The "Rational" is a top bee space National with different designs for floors and roofs that was designed by Dave Cushman.

-No open mesh floors were included in British Standards and there has been no standard design emerge, so they are included here.
+No open mesh floors were included in British Standards and there has been no standard design emerge, so some are included here for those who wish to make their own.